PlayStation 2 accessories

 Various accessories for the PlayStation 2 video game console have been produced by Sony, as well as third parties.
-These include controllers, audio and video input devices like microphones and video cameras, and cables for better sound and picture quality.
+These include controllers, audio and video input devices such as microphones and video cameras, and cables for better sound and picture quality.

 Game controllers

 DualShock 2

 The DualShock 2 Analog Controller (SCPH-10010) is the standard controller for the PlayStation 2 and is almost identical to the original DualShock controller for the original PlayStation console with only minor changes.
 All the buttons other than L3, R3 and "Analog" feature analog pressure sensitivity; the connecting cable is slightly longer than the original DualShock and is black rather than grey; the connector is squarer; DualShock 2 is printed on the top of the controller and it features two more levels of vibration feedback.